 The customs office/officer would require basic details related to the buyer of the goods

-When the payment is due, buyer would come to know through the invoice details
+When the payment is due, the buyer would come to know through the invoice details

 International sales term (Incoterms) is a rule/ document, which specifies the details of the party, which is liable for the cargo along with details of when the responsibility would be transferred from the buyer to the seller of the goods.

-- Description of the product, its number, unit price and the total price of the shipment –
+6. Description of the product, its number, unit price, and the total price of the shipment

 HTS means the first 6 – digit number of the Schedule –B. This classification number helps to ease the process.

-Based on the origin of the country to which the product needs to be sent, the custom duty would be applied.
+Based on the origin of the country to which the product needs to be sent, the customs duty would be applied.

 The details related to the shipping of the goods are provided in this section.

-If the payment is for United state, USD should be mentioned in the invoice and if it is in India, Rupees should be mentioned.
+If the payment is for the United States, USD should be mentioned in the invoice and if it is in India, Rupees should be mentioned.
 ISO code should be referred to for the currency code.
 It makes the process of payment easy.

 It is a very important item that should be included in the invoice as it helps the buyer to know which party is responsible in case of loss or damage of the goods.

-The commercial invoice needs to be signed by both the parties as signing would mean that they are agreeing to the terms and conditions mentioned in the agreement.
-Only a authorized signatory should sign the same as he is the one who is aware of all the details of the agreement.
+The commercial invoice needs to be signed by both parties assigning would mean that they are agreeing to the terms and conditions mentioned in the agreement.
+Only an authorized signatory should sign the same as he is the one who is aware of all the details of the agreement.